in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 - JDK 1.8+
 - In memory database H2

-## What is Object Relational Impedence Mismatch
+## What is Object Relational Impedence Mismatch?

 Java is an object oriented programming language.
 In Java, all data is stored in objects.